 1 the use of monetary, labor, and environmental regulations that create 2 competitive trade advantages; 3 2.
 Elimination of "credit" for supply management programs (WTO blue box); 4 3.
-Requirements that domestic support programs be de-coupled; 5 4.
+Requirements that domestic support programs be de-coupled: 5 4.
 Importation of agricultural products from countries that do not grow or 6 produce such products; 7 5.
-The use of embargoes and tariffs on farm commodities to further 8 international trade or international relations objectives that are not directly 9 related to the success of family farmers in the United States; and 10 6.
-The Investor State Dispute Settlement (ISDS).
-11 B. TRADE PROMOTION AUTHORITY (FAST-TRACK) 12 We support the immediate repeal of Trade Promotion Authority (TPA).
-13 We oppose: 14 1.
-Fast-track negotiating authority for the president; and 15 2.
-The fast-track system of ratification of trade agreements in which the entire 16 trade package must be approved without amendment or rejected in total by 17 Congress.
-18 Congress should have full opportunity to review and amend provisions of a trade 19 agreement, consistent with the authority and power endowed by the U.S. Constitution.
-20 Because agriculture is only one area considered in the trade agreement negotiation, 21 fast-track could easily sweep agricultural concerns aside.
-22 C. FAIR AND TRANSPARENT TRADE PRACTICES 23 U.S. products entering international trade are subject to various potential 24 exclusionary mechanisms, impediments, and manipulations.
-These barriers to fair trade 25 include tariffs, unnecessary phytosanitary requirements, arbitrarily adjusted exchange 26 rates, prejudicially applied border and value-added taxes, as well as selectively applied 27 local taxes and regulations specifically designed to prevent fair and equitable treatment 28 of our products.
-These unfair trade practices are a significant economic burden on 29 domestic producers.
+The use of embargoes and tariffs on farm commodities to further 8 international trade or international relations objectives that are not directly 9 related to the success of family farmers in the United States; 10 6.
+The Investor State Dispute Settlement (ISDS); and 11 7.
+Trade policies that increase market concentration or that directly benefit 12 dominant firms.
+13 B. TRADE PROMOTION AUTHORITY (FAST-TRACK) 14 We support the immediate repeal of Trade Promotion Authority (TPA).
+15 We oppose: 16 1.
+Fast-track negotiating authority for the president; and 17 2.
+The fast-track system of ratification of trade agreements in which the entire 18 trade package must be approved without amendment or rejected in total by 19 Congress.
+20 Congress should have full opportunity to review and amend provisions of a trade 21 agreement, consistent with the authority and power endowed by the U.S. Constitution.
+22 Because agriculture is only one area considered in the trade agreement negotiation, 23 fast-track could easily sweep agricultural concerns aside.
+24 C. FAIR AND TRANSPARENT TRADE PRACTICES 25 U.S. products entering international trade are subject to various potential 26 exclusionary mechanisms, impediments, and manipulations.
+These barriers to fair trade 27 include tariffs, unnecessary phytosanitary requirements, arbitrarily adjusted exchange 28 rates, prejudicially applied border and value-added taxes, as well as selectively applied 29 local taxes and regulations specifically designed to prevent fair and equitable treatment 30 of our products.
+These unfair trade practices are a significant economic burden on 31 domestic producers.
 Therefore, we support: